DominicH247/bagoo/README.md

 - **description** to help explain what the item is or does
 - **category** to group related items together

-**NOTE**: Not suitable for storing sensitive information such as passwords or secrets.
+**NOTE**: This tool stores items in a JSON file.
+Storage is very basic and is not suitable for storing sensitive information such as passwords or secrets.
 ### Available commands
 - **add** - an item to your bag
 - **get** - retrieve an item